Information we learn about you from your visit to our website is handled as follows.

 By their very nature, the forums are open to the public after creating an account on the website, any information you provide could be viewable to the general public.
 We make every effort to keep details such as email addresses private, but if you do select to have your email address shown it will be viewable by the general public.

 We believe in the importance of protecting the privacy of children online and do not knowingly contact or collect personal information from children under 13.
-Our site is not intended to solicit information of any kind from children under 13.
+Unless otherwise stated, our websites are not intended to solicit information of any kind from children under 13.

 For site security purposes and to ensure this service remains available to all users, this Government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 Anyone using this system expressly consents to such monitoring and is advised that, if such monitoring reveals evidence of possible abuse or criminal activity, such evidence may be provided to appropriate law enforcement officials.
 Unauthorized attempts to upload or change information on this server are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996.